omegaml/minibatch/README.rst

 * KafkaSource - attach a stream to a Apache Kafka topic
 * MQTTSource - attach to an MQTT broker
+* MongoSource - attach to a MongoDB collection

 Stream sources are arbitrary objects that support the :code:`stream()` method, as follows.